khanhbrandy/a-search-web-app/README.md

-# A search web app using Python and ElasticSearch
+# A simplified search web app using Python and ElasticSearch

 <center><img src="demo.png"></center>